 Prepare Wall For Brick

-For a new wall, you need to install cement board or a water resistant drywall (green or blue board) to the studs where you want to have brick.
+For a new wall, it’s best to install cement board or a water resistant drywall (green or blue board).
+Just screw to the studs where you want to have brick.
 We used cement board.

 Adhere Bricks To Wall